SELinuxProject/selinux-notebook/src/users.md

 under *staff_u*.

-There is one special SELinux user defined that must never be associated to a Linux user as it a special identity for system processes and objects, this user is *system_u*.
+There is one special SELinux user defined that must never be associated to a Linux user as it is a special identity for system processes and objects, this user is *system_u*.

 The SELinux user name is the first component of a